 Dallas, TX 75225

 Chicago, IL 60602

 One of the benefits of choosing a nationwide firm is that you won’t have to drive to their offices.

 Representatives with nationwide firms regularly travel to meet mesothelioma clients across the country.
 They know mesothelioma patients are coping with debilitating cancer and they make it easier on your family by traveling to you.

 It is in your and your family’s best interest to work with one of the nation’s best mesothelioma lawyers who can get the compensation you deserve.
 In 2022, Weitz & Luxenburg secured $43 million for a mesothelioma patient after a jury found Algoma Hardwoods Inc. responsible for asbestos exposure.

 Holding negligent corporations accountable is what they do best, and they can do it for your family.

 Asbestos Compensation Awarded to Montana Workers

-$3 Billion in 2014: W.R.
-Grace, which owned and operated the contaminated mine in Libby, Montana, established $3 billion asbestos trust fund to compensate future claimants.
+- $3 Billion in 2014: W.R.
+Grace, which owned and operated the contaminated mine in Libby, Montana, established a $3 billion asbestos trust fund to compensate future claimants.